 - Matcha used to be one of Japan’s best-kept secrets?!

-- 1 tbsp full-fat organic coconut milk (choose the tin one and refrigerate overnight and use the firm part of the milk)
+- 0,5 cup full-fat organic unsweetened coconut milk (choose the tin one and refrigerate overnight and use the firm part of the milk)

 - Boil the water and let it cool down a little bit.
 Perfect temperature for matcha is 70-80° C/ 176° F (if you don’t have the thermometer use your thumb).
 When you use boiling water for matcha, then it will taste awful and you will lose all the good things you would like to get out of matcha.
 Also, remember that when you pour the water into a cup, then the temperature goes lower because the cup already takes a lot of heat for itself.
 When you can’t wait for your water to cool down, then just pour the water into a first cup and then the same water to another cup.
 After this, the water temperature is usually perfect.